udontur/obsidian/eng2d.md

 - Gatsby hides from his own past
 - Gatsby acts better than he is "putting on airs"
 - "Illusion of Grandeur"
-	- "He is the son of god"
+	- "He is the son of god": but Gatsby isn't
+	-
 #### American Dream's Lie